How to Grow Cannabis Indoors: Beginner’s Guide

 Other mixes are “neutral,” without any nutrients present.
 These mixes need appropriate amounts of fertilizer right from the start.
 Amendments to soil ingredients include compost teas and mycorrhizae bacteria, as well as other organic compost nutrients.

 A hydroponic system delivers all necessary mineral salt nutrients to plants in water.
-If you want to choose hydroponic over traditional soil, there are several types which are straightforward and fairly easy to understand.
-These include Ebb and Flow, Flood and drain and DWC or Deep Water Culture.
+If you want to choose hydroponics over traditional soil, there are several straightforward and fairly easy-to-understand types.
+These include ebb-and-flow, flood-and-drain, and DWC or Deep-Water Culture.

 Ensuring your plants get the right nutrients is probably second only to lighting in terms of importance.
 Proper nutrient selection and application are among the most critical factors in growing premium-grade cannabis.
 While weed is resilient, growing it in sub-optimal conditions means you will miss out on yield and potency.